-Several injured in high-speed train accident in Turkey
+Train crashes into overpass in Turkish capital; 4 dead

-ANKARA, Turkey (AP) — Turkey’s state-run news agency says several people have been injured after a high-speed train crashed into an overpass in the capital Ankara.
+ANKARA, Turkey (AP) — A high-speed train hit a railway engine and crashed into a pedestrian overpass at a station in the Turkish capital Ankara on Thursday, killing four people and injuring 43 others, officials and news reports said.

-Anadolu Agency says two cars of the high-speed train derailed in the accident.
 The train was en route from Ankara to the central Turkish city of Konya.

+Ankara Gov. Vasip Sahin said the high-speed train crashed into an engine that was checking the tracks at a station in Ankara.

+Rescue teams sent to the scene were looking for more survivors, he said.

 Most Read Nation & World Stories